xAdoranx/gausseli/README.txt

 1 2 3       ! rows of the Matrix A
 1 2 3       !
 2 3 4       ! solution vector b
-.true.      ! .true. = write to file
+simpscrn    !
+Defines output options
-.false.     ! .true. = simple output of solution vector 5
+5
 3 2 1 5 3
 .